Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Electron Cyclotron Maser Emission

-Efficient maser amplification requires a low plasma density such that $\omega_{p}/\Omega_{e}\lesssim0.1-0.3$, where $\omega_{p}=(4\pi n_{e}e^{2}/m_{e})^{1/2}$ is the plasma frequency.
-In this regime, the fundamental harmonic is favoured and the emitted radiation can propagate out of the source region without strong absorption \citep{Treumann2006_ECME}.
+Efficient maser amplification requires a low plasma density such that $\omega_{p}/\Omega_{e}\lesssim0.1-0.3$, where $\omega_{p}=(4\pi n_{e}e^{2}/m_{e})^{1/2}$ is the plasma frequency, with the upper limit depending on the electron velocity distribution function and harmonic.
+In this regime, the fundamental harmonic ($n=1$) generally dominates because it maximises the growth rate and minimises gyroresonant absorption.
+However, the second harmonic ($n=2$) can remain viable when the plasma density is moderately higher, the loss-cone anisotropy is strong, or propagation effects suppress fundamental escape, as is commonly observed in planetary and stellar ECME sources \citep{Treumann2006_ECME}.

 The so-called ``loss cone'' is the deficit of electrons at small pitch angles produced by magnetic mirroring (see Appendix \ref{app:ecme_essentials}).
-Particles with insufficient perpendicular momentum stream along the field lines and precipitate into the stellar surface, leaving a depletion in the distribution $f(v_{\parallel},v_{\perp})$ at low $v_{\perp}$.
+Particles with insufficient perpendicular momentum stream along the field lines toward regions of stronger magnetic field and are removed from the maser-active region, leaving a depletion in the distribution $f(v_{\parallel},v_{\perp})$ at low $v_{\perp}$.
 This creates the positive perpendicular gradient required for maser growth.
 Consequently, the growth rate in velocity space is proportional to the gradient $\partial f/\partial v_{\perp}$ of the electron distribution, so the maser amplifies radiation most efficiently where the resonance curve samples regions of positive perpendicular gradient.
-This is illustrated in Figure~\ref{fig:losscone-resonance}, which summarises how the cyclotron resonance ellipse intersects the loss-cone boundary near $v_{\parallel}\simeq0$, selecting quasi-transverse propagation and thereby maximising the maser gain.
+This is illustrated in Fig.~\ref{fig:losscone-resonance}, which summarises how the cyclotron resonance ellipse intersects the loss-cone boundary near $v_{\parallel}\simeq0$, selecting quasi-transverse propagation and thereby maximising the maser gain.
+Although the background shading in Fig.~\ref{fig:losscone-resonance} shows a bi-Maxwellian distribution, the existence and geometry of the loss cone do not depend on this choice and would arise for any reasonable parent distribution (e.g., a power law).
+We adopt the convention that $v_{\parallel}>0$ corresponds to motion away from the mirror point in one magnetic hemisphere, whereas $v_{\parallel}<0$ represents the analogous population in the opposite hemisphere.

 The characteristic field at the emission site (see Appendix~\ref{app:ecme_essentials}) is